How I brought LCP down to under 350 ms for Google-referred users on my website

 Signed Exchanges or shortly SXG is being developed by the Web Incubator Community Group which is a community group of the W3C that incubates new web platform features.
 In the context of IETF standardization, SXG is still a constantly updated draft.

-To me, it seems it’s going to be a healthy, open standard.
 Despite it being not 100% finished, it works in Chrome-based browsers, there is an open-source server implementation, and Cloudflare offers it for paying customers.

 Basically, it works as standard prefetching, but with a twist: the website being prefetched can’t tell who does it and when.
 This is important for user privacy and critical on the Google results page because we don’t want website owners to track our searches.